tanjawi-code/Teacher-App/README.md

 - Let the user enters directly to the program without entering password and name every time, if the user has an account.
 - Track files and compare it with the data of the app.
 - Showing a timer of 5 minutes, when the user wants to enter a code form Google of forgetting password.
-- Displaying a recommendation message of saving a file with json extension, and hide it if the user clicks do not show it again.

 ---